-POSaBIT Inc., a Seattle-headquartered fintech company, that provides digital currency payment solutions for industries that lack access to traditional banking and financial services, announced today that it has raised $1.5 million in funding from Seattle angel investors, and New York-based Digital Currency Group (DCG).
+POSaBIT, a Seattle-headquartered company that provides cryptocurrency payment solutions for industries that lack access to traditional banking and financial services, announced today that it has raised $1.5 million in funding from Seattle angel investors, and New York-based Digital Currency Group (DCG).

 Jon Baugher and Ryan Hamlin, the founders of POSaBIT said: